Jrogbaaa/The-Way/docs/analyze-post-guide.md

 3. **Analyze your image**:
    - After selecting an image, click the "Analyze for Social Media" button
+   - A progress bar will display the analysis status in real-time
    - Wait for the AI analysis to complete (typically 2-5 seconds)

 4. **Review the detailed analysis results**: